catfish0w0/blog/_posts/2023-07-02-Intro-To-Monotonic-Stack copy.markdown

 Everytime we are finding the next element in the array, we traverse almost the whole array to find the next greater element.
 This requires O(n^2) of time to check through.
 So what we can do is to find the next greater element in one time using monostack, since by only maintaining a stack with decreasing order, we can find the next greater element in O(1) time for each element.

-Which kind of monoStack should we be using??
+Which kind of monoStack should we be using??\
 &emsp;&emsp;1, 7, 2, 3, 6, 2, 10

 **increasing stack:** if you go through the example, you will see it does not work, because if you offer first 2 to the stack, you will need to poll 7 out, but there is a next greater element for 7, and that polling would not allow us to update the element.
 So the increasing mono stack does not help us solve the problem.

 **decreasing stack:** -1, -1, 7, 7, 7, 6, -1

-when to update?
 Code:

 ```Java